-Our interior design school, located in the heart of Portland, provides aspiring designers the opportunity to cultivate their natural design talents through hands-on learning programs in a supportive classroom environment.
+Our interior design school, located in Portland, Oregon’s Arts & Culture District, provides aspiring designers the opportunity to cultivate their natural design talents through hands-on learning programs in a supportive classroom environment.
 Our curriculum enables students to transform their passion into an extraordinary design portfolio.
 Students build confidence as they acquire the knowledge and skills required to succeed professionally in the industry.

 Students receive a Certificate in Interior Custom Design once they complete the Fundamentals of Interior Design Certification.
 In this program, students develop a competitive portfolio and expansive knowledge base which empowers them to work in the Interior Design industry.
 Projects include the full design and presentation of two residential spaces, including an entire home as the final project.
 Additional client-specific and concept-based activities are incorporated throughout the course to enforce learning and presentation skills.
 This program puts equal focus toward core design knowledge, design expression and business practices that together enable students to become successful industry professionals.